Gamify-IT/docs/dev-manuals/services/overworld/character-selection.md

 ## How to create a new Character

 Before adding a new character to the game, you need to design and create the required assets.
-Feel free to take a look at the already existing characters.
+Feel free to take a look at the already existing characters and animations.

-- Sprites (can be fond under `Assets > Sprites > Characters`)
+- Sprites (saved under `Assets > Sprites > Characters`)
-- Head (can be fond under `Assets > Tiles > HUD`)
+- Head (saved under `Assets > Tiles > HUD`)
-- Animations (can be fond under `Assets > Animations > Player`)
+- Animations (saved under `Assets > Animations > Player`)

 ## How to add a new Character to the Character Selection